Morkaleb/CQRS-With-Custom-EventStore/README.md

 This is a template for a CQRS Patterned API.
-To use, simply add event, command models, build out the domain, fill out controllers and readmodels and you'll have a fully operation API All of the boiler plate infastracture stuff is taken care of, as long as you are able to deploy to a server which can host a JSON File.
-NOTE, there are stll some TODO's not finished.
+To use, simply add event, command models, build out the domain, fill out controllers and readmodels and you'll have a fully operation API All of the boiler plate infastracture stuff is taken care of, as long as you are able to deploy to a server which can host a JSON File. <br/>
+NOTE, there are stll some TODO's not finished.</br>
+NOTE, version using Event Store to come </br?

 TODO <br/>
   //Force Synchronous writes to EVENTSTORE.Json <br/>